Cases of Covid-19 within our community

 We are managing cases of Covid-19 on campus in conjunction with Durham County Council Public Health colleagues.
 All affected staff and students are self-isolating in accordance with NHS guidance, and are receiving our full support.

-The chart below shows total reported cases per day for the previous 14 days, along with a seven-day rolling average.
+The chart below shows total reported cases per day for the previous 14 days, including those identified in the LFT pilot, along with a seven-day rolling average.

 We are proactively and regularly monitoring and managing the situation with local and national public health experts and taking appropriate action where required.

 We continue to communicate regularly with our staff and students, to promote expected behaviours and to reinforce key information on the Government restrictions and additional guidance in place on University campus in the interests of everybody’s health, safety and wellbeing.

 Our teaching and wider student experience activity continues both online and face-to-face, in Covid-secure settings.

 Please note that these figures are taken from all staff and students - not just those living, studying and working on campus/in Durham City*.

 We have around 4,000 staff members and 20,500 students (of which approx. 2,500 are currently studying entirely online for Term 1).

 The total number of cases across County Durham can be found at durhaminsight.info/covid-19

 *We are unable to comment on individual cases of Covid-19 within our community, for example the location or severity of cases.